gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 - Submissions scale with FULL grappling stats (not halved)
 - Ground and Pound bonus scales with grappling (3 + grappling/4)
 - Parry counter scales with striking (3 + striking/4)
+- Slip counter is fixed 4 damage (no scaling)
 - Takedown impact scales with grappling difference (grappling/3 vs grappling/3)
+- Defensive cards reduce damage from strikes AND submissions
+- Minimum final damage is always 1 (can't fully block attacks)
+- Status effects (Bleed, Stagger) only apply on clean hits (not when blocked)

 ### Visual Feedback